SURVIVING VIDEO GAME RECORDS & OTHER HORRORS:

 This may be a session where the think they are going to save money by not having a voice director, who should be managing the workload and protecting you.

 Be helpful, be polite, but don’t let them make you feel you need to shred your voice.
+That is counter productive for everyone.
 If you are approaching your limit, say so.
 If you’ve reached your limit, say so.
 If they want to pay you your session fee for a half hour session that wipes out your voice and leaves them without what they need, that is their issue.
 Don’t allow it to go so far that it damages your voice.

-You alone have the power to deliver the goods and the responsibility to protect your voice.
+You alone have the power to deliver the goods and the responsibility to proactively protect your voice as the session unfolds.